-Now, as with any type of food, balance and moderation is key, especially during the festive period, when you’re more likely than ever to overindulge.
+As with any type of food, balance and moderation is key.
 If you’re looking to avoid a glut of salted peanuts and honey roasted cashews – but still want healthy nuts to eat – then we’ve put together a list of our five fave alternatives.
-Tasty and convenient, these are the best nuts for energy, too, making them perfect for snacking and cooking with not only over Christmas, but all year round.
+Tasty and convenient, these are the best nuts for energy, too, making them perfect for snacking and cooking all year round.

 As far as taste and nutritional benefits go, it’s hard to beat the macadamia.
 A good source of Vitamin A, iron and protein, these bad boys also contain monounsaturated fat: the kind of fat that helps lower cholesterol and reduce potential risk of cardiovascular disease and stroke.
 Great on their own, they’re also a seriously tasty addition to granola, hummus and homemade pesto.

 The fibre, Vitamin E and protein in almonds make them the versatile all-rounder you should always have in your kitchen cupboard or snack drawer at work.
 As with all of the nuts on our list, almonds are a perfect, tasty standalone snack – but truly come into their own as an ingredient.
 Whether you’re blending them into smoothies, crumbling them into a crust for meat and fish, or simply throwing them into rice dishes; almonds really are your nutty best friend.

 Packed full of selenium – as well as Vitamin E and B – you’d do well to take advantage.
 Perhaps not as versatile as some of the other nuts in our list, Brazils are, nevertheless, a fresh way of jazzing up salads, couscous and burritos.